May 19, 2017

 These work permits do not require a Labour Market Impact Assessment.
-Youth can apply directly for a work permit online without any of your involvement.
+Youth can apply for a work permit online, in many cases without any employer involvement.
 Many tourism employers have recruited staff, especially for seasonal positions, using one of the youth mobility programs and have enjoyed the benefits and convenience of these programs.

 Applicants must first enter some background information into an online portal, to create their profile.
 Once submitted, they will remain in the pool of applicants.
 If chosen and offered one of the quota spaces for their country of nationality, they will be sent an Invitation to Apply (ITA).
 The applicant has 10 days to accept the ITA, and then 20 days to submit their application online for the work permit.

 Each country has a specific quota noting how many work permits they can issue in a given year.
 The ‘pool’ typically opens to applicants the fall prior to the year the applicant would apply for.
 Youth interested in this program can check the pool opening dates, draws and quota numbers on IRCC’s website.
 Rules and requirements vary by country, can be found here.

 Note that due to the ongoing COVID-19 pandemic, the IEC program is not sending out invitations and applications are not being processed at this time.

 Information provided by Katie Van Nostrand, an employment lawyer with Mathews Dinsdale & Clark LLP.
 The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit www.mathewsdinsdale.com.